axtend/axlib/docker/README.md

-# Substrate Builder Docker Image
+# Axlib Builder Docker Image

 The Docker image in this folder is a `builder` image.
 It is self contained and allow users to build the binaries themselves.
 There is no requirement on having Rust or any other toolchain installed but a working Docker environment.